Frequently Asked Questions (FAQs)

 How do I make sure I get the most sun during the day?

 To make sure you’re getting the most sun during the day, position your Nokero device to face the sun.
 If you plan on leaving it out in the sun for a while, a safe bet is to face the solar panel south (unless you’re in the Southern Hemisphere—face north!).
 If you are using one of our products with a rotating solar panel feature, tilt the panel at a 45 degree angle when charging to best optimize direct solar contact.
-The best times to charge your device are between 9 a.m. and 4 p.m.
+The best time to charge your device is between 9 a.m. and 4 p.m.

 How do I change the battery in a Nokero light bulb?

 To change out the battery in your Nokero Crestone (N200) or Shavano (N220) light bulb, unscrew the plastic frosted dome and remove the batteries from their enclosed compartments.
 To remove the battery from the N400 window flashlight, simply pull down the plastic battery cap on the back of the device and remove the battery normally.